 #7.
 Mass Media:

-They publish articles in newspapers and post social media posts to ask people to support their cause, and they also collect funding through this mean.
+They publish articles in newspapers and post social media posts to ask people to support their cause, and they also collect funding through this means.
 In addition to this, they make the use of the internet and social media to communicate about upcoming events and encourage people to participate in those events.

-Functions of the pressure group
+Functions of the Pressure Group

 #1.
-Provide support to the minority by Pressure Groups:
+Provide support to the minority:

 Pressure groups work to help this part of the population.
 They provide a platform to theses people and make the government hear their issues and provide help to them.